 - The therapist will be transparent about their own distancing, hygiene habits and social bubble outside work, and if the patient is not comfortable with it they will refer to another practitioner.

 - The therapist will ensure the patient is aware of all new protocols they can expect the therapist to follow, and what protocols they are expected to follow during their appointment.

 PATIENT ARRIVAL AT CLINIC INSTRUCTIONS

 - Ask patients to come into the facility alone and not bring spouses or children, unless required for mobility or personal assistance.
 This is important to promote social distancing in treatment rooms and the whole clinic space.

 - Ask patients to have their medical mask or cloth face covering on prior to entry and upon entry into the clinic, ask patients to wash their hands or use the provided hand sanitizer.

-- Explain to their patients that bringing their own mask is recommended, but disposable are available for a fee.
+- Explain to their patients that bringing their own mask is recommended, but disposable masks are available for a fee.

 SUPPLIES CONSIDERATIONS AND PROCUREMENT